russelldb/bigsets/doc/bigsets-design.md

 that set of "Removed events" and find the intersection with the receiver's clock.
 These are the keys that the receiver has seen but must remove (NOTE: the receiver may have already removed them.)
-This intersection of events is used to create the set-tombstone.
+This intersection of events is added to the set-tombstone.

 The set-tombstone is a clock that contains the set of events that is the intersection of events the sender has removed, and the receiver